 Myrtle tree in rainforest at Mount Anne, southwest Tasmania

 Printed with pigment ink on Canson Platine Fibre Rag, 100% Cotton Rag archival paper.
-Remastered by fine art printer, Simon Olding, exclusively for Wild Island Tasmania.

 Mt.
 Anne is the highest mountain in Tasmania’s south west.
 It is composed of dolerite with a substructure of dolomite.
 The regions of dolomite contain an extensive cave system, including Anna-a-Kananda cave which is one of the deepest in Australia.
 The region is the fragile home of many endemic species of alpine flora.
-The south west hosts stands of ancient Huon pine, forests of sassafras, myrtle, celery-top pine and leatherwood.
+The south west hosts strands of ancient Huon pine, forests of sassafras, myrtle, celery-top pine and leatherwood.
 Numerous species of mosses and lichen detail the temperate rain forests and button grass dominates areas of alpine heath.